A lot has changed in the mobile phone landscape in Japan over the last few years.

-Thankfully, this all changed about two years ago, when the government brought an end to the restrictive practice that was the blanket ban on phone unlocking in Japan (the process of making a device capable of working on any carrier network).
+Thankfully, this all changed a few years ago, when the government brought an end to the restrictive practice that was the blanket ban on phone unlocking in Japan (the process of making a device capable of working on any carrier network).
 That being said, figuring out the best option for a phone in Japan is still extremely tricky.

 In this quick guide, GaijinPot will walk you through the following topics: